telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/connecting-the-objectdatasource-component-to-a-data-source.md

     <configSections>
         <section name="Telerik.Reporting" type="Telerik.Reporting.Configuration.ReportingConfigurationSection, Telerik.Reporting" allowLocation="true" allowDefinition="Everywhere" />
     </configSections>
  ...
       <Telerik.Reporting>
           <assemblyReferences>
               <add name="yourAssemblyName"/>
         </assemblyReferences>
        </Telerik.Reporting>
 ...
 </configuration>
 ````

-The additional attributes like __version__ , __culture__  and __publicKeyToken__  are not mandatory,               because the .NET runtime can resolve the assembly only by its name.
+The additional attributes like __version__, __culture__  and __publicKeyToken__  are not mandatory,               because the.NET runtime can resolve the assembly only by its name.
 After modifying the configuration file the application needs to be restarted so the new configuration settings will be read again.

 ## Using the ObjectDataSource in the Report

 1. Open the Report Designer and [create a new report]({%slug telerikreporting/getting-started/creating-the-demo-report%}).

-1. Navigate to __Data__  and click __Object Data Source__ .
+1. Navigate to __Data__  and click __Object Data Source__.

 1. Select from the __Available data source types__  and follow the Wizard instructions until the process is completed.